Carl Heumann

 Carl Heumann (19 March 1886 – 5 March 1945) was a German art collector persecuted by the Nazis because of his Jewish origins.

 Early life

 Carl Heumann was born on 19 March 1886 in Cologne to Jewish parents.
 He converted to Protestantism in 1917 when he met and married Irmgard, who was a Protestant.
 He was a banker at Bankhaus Bayer & Heintze and consul in Chemnitz.

 Art collector

-As an art collector, work hard, he was interested in German art of the Romantic period.
+As an art collector, he was interested in German art of the Romantic period.
 He collected drawings by German and Austrian artists from the 18th and 19th centuries.

 Persecution under the Nazis

 In 1938, Heumann was economically ruined by the Nazi's racial persecution: forced out of his own banking house, he had to pay the "Judenvermögensabgabe" and was no longer allowed to manage his own financial affairs, as a "Sicherungsanordnung" had been issued over his assets.
 Heumann was regarded by the Nazis as a ”full Jew.”
 At first he was protected by his mixed marriage.
 After the death of his non-Jewish wife Irmgard in January 1944, his protection ceased.
 He was forced to sell artworks, including three Fendi and Gensler prints, to ensure the family's livelihood.